kungsik/text-fabric-data/docs/_features/hebrew/etcbc4c/gloss.md

 A short English translation of a single word, disregarding context.

-This feature is present on objects of type *word*.
+This feature is present on objects of type *lex*.

 The *gloss* cannot be used to generate a proper translation.
 Many words have multiple meanings and a good translation chooses between them.